DarkoKuzmanovic/vscode-kroma/README.md

 # Kroma Theme for Visual Studio Code

-Kroma is a collection of dark themes for Visual Studio Code, designed to enhance your coding experience with vibrant and carefully crafted color schemes.
+Kroma is a collection of 6 sleek and dark themes for Visual Studio Code with accented colors inspired by birds, designed to be distraction-free.

 ## Themes

-Kroma offers three distinct dark themes:
+The themes in this collection include:

-1. Kroma Oriole
+1. Kroma Cardinal (Red)
+2. Kroma Goldfinch (Yellow)
-2. Kroma Hummingbird
+3. Kroma Hummingbird (Green)
-3. Kroma Kingfisher
+4. Kroma Kingfisher (Blue)
+5. Kroma Oriole (Orange)
+6. Kroma Starling (Purple)

 Each theme is designed to provide a unique and visually appealing coding environment.